-To plant a memorial tree in honor of Arlene V. Jernejcic (Lucci), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Arlene V. Jernejcic (Lucci), please visit our Heartfelt Sympathies Store.

 Arlene is survived by her three sons, Frank and wife Martha Korona of Morgantown, Carl and wife Kathy of Concord, Ohio, and Randy and wife Annette of Bear, Delaware; nine grandchildren, Randy Jernejcic and wife Jacqueline of Chardon, Ohio; Corinne Tyler and husband Wayne of Columbus, Ohio; Paul Jernejcic and wife Tara of Frederick, MD; Angela Jernejcic and partner Wade Schin of Seattle, WA; Jeremy Jernejcic and wife Elizabeth of Olmsted Falls, Ohio; Elizabeth Jernejcic of Cleveland, Ohio; Susan Reynolds of Willoughby, OH, and Amelia, Andrew, and Anthony Jernejcic all of Bear, Delaware; and eleven great-grandchildren; brothers James “Jeno” Lucci and August “Augie” Lucci; sisters Mary Ann Dalzot and Virginia Gibson and husband Nelson; and sisters-in-law Maxine Lucci and Liz Lucci; and many Morgantown nephews and nieces.